yang-guangliang/lian/README.md

 ## About Us

 Lian is independently developed by the [FUDAN-SSR (System Security and Reliability)](https://yang-guangliang.github.io/) research group at Fudan University.
-We are committed to building a scalable, high-precision, and multiple-language program analysis infrastructure.
+We are committed to building a scalable, high-precision, and multiple-language program security analysis infrastructure.